rodsam9/cse212/2-set.md

 ## Introduction
 A set is one of 4 built-in data types in Python used to store collections of data, the other 3 are List, Tuple, and Dictionary, all with different qualities and usage.
 Sets are used to store multiple items in a single variable.
-Sets are also unchangeable, unordered, and unindexed.
+Sets are unordered, unindexed, and also the values stored in sets are unchangeable.

 ![Sets](images/set-operations.png)
 ## How To Create A Set